vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

       matchLabels:
         app: velero
         component: server
-    # Whether or not to snapshot volumes.
+    # Whether to snapshot volumes.
 This only applies to PersistentVolumes for Azure, GCE, and
     # AWS.
 Valid values are true, false, and null/unset.
 If unset, Velero performs snapshots as long as
     # a persistent volume provider is configured for Velero.
     snapshotVolumes: null